You May Be Able To Remove A Home Lien In Bankruptcy

 If you have a lien against your home due to an IRS tax debt or lawsuit judgment, you may be able to have that lien removed by filing bankruptcy.
-At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.
+At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, I offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.

 In a Chapter 7 bankruptcy, an order to void a judgment lien will discharge the debt.
 In a Chapter 13 bankruptcy, the judgment lien will be treated as unsecured, which means that you will pay a percentage of it.
 This percentage will be determined by how much you can afford to pay.

 Tax liens on your home are harder to remove than judgment liens.
 However, some tax debts can be removed by filing Chapter 13 bankruptcy.
-Contact our lawyers to discuss the particular details of your case.
+I’m happy to discuss the particular details of your case during our first meeting.